 As far as providing 4K over broadcast, satellite, cable, or even streamed via the internet - the required extra bandwidth that would be required could necessitate big infrastructure costs, and with the cost incurred by broadcasters and other providers for the recent required DTV transition, there is no enthusiasm to do it all over again for 4K.

-On the other hand, development is in progress on new video compression techniques that might actually be able to squeeze all that additional data into the current HDTV transmission and streaming infrastructure.The Korean Broadcasting Service actually demonstrated possible 4K broadcast transmission technique, and Netflix demonstrated a possible streaming solution for 4K, at the 2013 CES.
+On the other hand, development is in progress on new video compression techniques that might actually be able to squeeze all that additional data into the current HDTV transmission and streaming infrastructure.The Korean Broadcasting Service actually demonstrated possible 4K broadcast transmission technique, and Netflix demonstrated a possible streaming solution for 4K, at the 2013 CES (and will begin limited 4K streaming in 2014).
 However, before these, or other solutions can be widely implemented, agreement for a specific standard would have to be settled, including provisions for some form of backwards compatibility with current technology.

 What 4K Really Means for Consumers